isaacs/pointer-set/README.md

 any type checking of the data passed to `store.value(pointer, data)` method.

+## `nullPointer: 0 as Pointer`

+For convenience, a reference to the null pointer is exported.
+It's just the number `0` cast to the `Pointer` type.

+## type `Pointer`

+A pointer is just a number in the unsigned 32 bit range (ie, between `0` and `2**32 - 1`).
+The exported type is branded with a unique symbol.

+For safety, all methods that expect to get a `Pointer` will use this branded type, to prevent you from accentally using a pointer reference that was not provided by this library.
+However, for cases where you may need to cast to the type, it's exported.

 ## Class `PointerSet<T, K extends readonly string[], R extends readonly string[] = []>`

 This is the class that represents an expanding data store of